paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 There is a risk, however, that this leads to too big a focus on *technical* creativity - the skills of storytelling - at the expense of time spent on the other forms.
 Our liking of creativity can stray into **indulgence**: we may be tempted to use long words to show off our vocabulary, where in fact shorter simpler ones may be more effective and more easily understood by our audience; or we might use a new storytelling form such as VR just because we can rather than because it works best for the story.
 And that is where discipline comes in.

 ## 6. Discipline

+> "A nose for news, a plausible manner and an ability to write and deliver concise, accurate copy to deadline" - description of the qualities needed by journalists, from Ethics & Journalism by Karen Sanders

 A journalist operates within certain constraints that require a certain amount of self-control, or **discipline**.
 For example: